cenggel/cordova-loader/README.md

 ## Introduction

 Cordova Loader's goal is to make using Meteor with Cordova as easy as using Meteor itself.
 The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific JavaScript which is stored in memory.
-When the client loads, it automatically pulls in the platform-specific cordova code for that device.
+When the client loads, it automatically pulls in the platform-specific Cordova code for that device.
 The Cordova API can be used from Meteor the same as it is from vanilla JS apps.
 Enjoy!

 ![demo](http://cl.ly/image/29231q3f0N46/Image%202014-06-30%20at%2010.40.07%20AM.png)

-This package aims to solve the shortcomings of the other meteor + cordova packages.
+This package aims to solve the shortcomings of the other Meteor + Cordova packages.

 *Note: Currently tested this package with iOS and Android*